Generic Name: brinzolamide/brimonidine tartrate

 Figure 1.
 Mean IOP Change from Baseline (Study 1)

 Figure 2.
 Mean IOP Change from Baseline (Study 2)

 HOW SUPPLIED SECTION

-Simbrinza™ (brinzolamide/brimonidine tartrate ophthalmic suspension) 1%/0.2% is supplied in white low density polyethylene (LDPE) DROP-TAINER® bottles with a natural LDPE dispensing-tip and white polypropylene cap as follows:
+Simbrinza™ (brinzolamide/brimonidine tartrate ophthalmic suspension) 1%/0.2% is supplied in white low density polyethylene (LDPE) DROP-TAINER® bottles with a natural LDPE dispensing-tip and light green polypropylene cap as follows:

 8 mL in a 10 mL bottle NDC 0065-4147-27

 INFORMATION FOR PATIENTS SECTION

 Advise patients that if serious or unusual ocular or systemic reactions or signs of hypersensitivity occur, they should discontinue the use of the product and consult their physician.